ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.4-surveys/README.md

 Additionally, the role will also make sure that the Apache configuration is properly set up - in case it got mixed up during the other exercises.

-> **Tip**
->
-> The survey feature only provides a simple query for data - it does not support four-eye principles, queries based on dynamic data or nested menus.

 ## The Apache-configuration Role

 The Playbook and the role with the Jinja template already exist in the Github repository **https://github.com/ansible/workshop-examples** in the directory `rhel/apache`**`.

- Head over to the Github UI and have a look at the content: the playbook `apache_role_install.yml` merely references the role.
-The role can be found in the `roles/role_apache` subdirectory.

- - Inside the role, note the two variables in the `templates/index.html.j2` template file marked by `{{…​}}`\.
- - Also, check out the tasks in `tasks/main.yml` that deploy the file from the template.

-What is this Playbook doing?
-It creates a file (**dest**) on the managed hosts from the template (**src**).

 The role also deploys a static configuration for Apache.
 This is to make sure that all changes done in the previous chapters are overwritten and your examples work properly.